-If you’re going abroad, it’s a good idea to take some cash with you in the local currency to pay for essentials like food and drink, tips and taxis.
-Get the best deal for your money by comparing prices online and buying it before you go.
+If you’re going abroad, it’s a good idea to take some holiday money with you in the local currency to pay for essentials like food and drink, tips and taxis.
+To get the best deal, compare travel money prices online and buy it before you go.

 - You’ll pay a charge of around £5 for delivery, unless free delivery is offered.

-- You’ll need to be at home to sign for it when it arrives, though they may deliver to a work address.
+- You’ll need to be at home to sign for it when it arrives, but they might deliver to a work address.

-- You may not be given the option to choose which notes you want – it’s often useful to have some smaller notes when you arrive to pay for things like tips.
+- You might not be given the option to choose which notes you want – it’s often useful to have some smaller notes when you arrive to pay for things like tips.

-Depending on where you buy your currency you may get it delivered for free if you order more than a certain amount – typically over £500.
+Depending on where you buy your currency you might get it delivered for free if you order more than a certain amount – normally over £500.

-- Buy it in advance – the bureaux de change at the airport and ferry ports are more expensive than high street and online providers.
+- Buy it in advance – the bureaux de change at the airport, train stations and ferry ports are more expensive than high street and online providers.

 Other ways for paying for things abroad